-Article 4 - Association Rights
+Article 4.
+Association Rights

-1. Dues
+4.1 Dues

-Upon certification from the Association that an employee has signed an authorization for the deduction of dues, the County shall make payroll deductions in an amount to be determined by the Association and communicated to the County annually.
-The County shall promptly remit deductions to the Association with a list of dues paying members.
+Upon certification from the Association that an employee has signed an authorization for the deduction of dues, the County will make payroll deductions in an amount to be determined by the Association and communicated to the County annually.
+The County promptly remits deductions to the Association with a list of dues paying members.
 Employee requests to cancel membership dues deductions must be directed to the Association.
-Upon notification from the Association that an employee has canceled membership dues, the County shall promptly cease dues deductions from the employee's paycheck.
-The Association shall hold the County harmless from any and all claims and will indemnify it against any unusual costs in implementing these provisions, and shall indemnify the County for any claims made by the employee for deductions made in reliance on that certification, in accordance with Government Code §1157.12(a).
+Upon notification from the Association that an employee has canceled membership dues, the County will promptly cease dues deductions from the employee's paycheck.
+The Association must hold the County harmless from any and all claims and will indemnify it against any unusual costs in implementing these provisions, and indemnify the County for any claims made by the employee for deductions made in reliance on that certification, in accordance with Government Code §1157.12(a).

-2. Notice of Meet and Confer
+4.2 Notice of Meet and Confer

 The County will provide notice to the Association President regarding changes in job classifications or policy that fall within the scope of representation under the MMBA.
-The Association shall have fifteen (15) days to request a meet and confer.
+The Association has fifteen (15) days to request a meet and confer.

-3. Officers
+4.3 Officers

 The Association will provide a list of their Association leadership to the County annually in January.
-The list shall include the name of the employee, Association position, and contact information.
+The list includes the name of the employee, Association position, and contact information.
 Upon any change in leadership the Association will immediately update this list.

-4. Association Release Time
+4.4 Association Release Time

 Association representatives may be released from their assigned work duties by their supervisors for a reasonable period of time to process specific grievances or appeals on behalf of employees or the Association.
 The employee will submit a request for release time via email to their supervisor and copy the Deputy County Administrator - Personnel and Risk Management Officer as soon as the need for it is known.
-Release time will be scheduled so as to minimize disruption of the work of the employee; however, request for such time may not be unreasonably denied.
+Release time will be scheduled to minimize disruption of the work of the employee; however, request for release time may not be unreasonably denied.
 Where the supervisor cannot approve the specific time requested, the supervisor will inform the employee of the reason, and establish an alternate time when the employee can be released.

-5. New Hire Orientation
+4.5 New Hire Orientation

-Employees are allowed thirty (30) minutes to attend a Association orientation scheduled by the Association within 60 days of hire.
-The employee must notify their supervisor reasonably in advance in order to secure this paid release time.
+Employees are allowed thirty (30) minutes to attend an Association orientation scheduled by the Association within sixty (60) days of hire.
+The employee must notify their supervisor reasonably in advance to secure this paid release time.
 Release time will not be unreasonably denied.

-6. Bulletin Boards
+4.6 Bulletin Boards

 The Association has the right to use designated bulletin boards for the Association's exclusive use.
-Material posted will not be obscene, defamatory, or of a partisan political nature, misleading, or violate any federal, state or local ordinance, law, statue, or rule.
+Material posted will not be obscene, defamatory, or of a partisan political nature, misleading, or violate any federal, state or local ordinance, law, statute, or rule.

-7. Use of Facilities
+4.7 Use of Facilities